jipolanco/VortexPasta.jl/docs/src/index.md

     to your `~/.julia/config/startup.jl` file and then restart Julia.

-## Running simulations and analysis
+## Running the code

-TODO: refer to the first tutorial?
+See the [vortex ring tutorial](@ref tutorial-vortex-ring) for a basic example on how to prepare and run vortex filament simulations.

 [^1]: Alternatively, one can start Julia *without* the `--project` flag, and then `] activate .` in package mode, as described in the [official docs](https://pkgdocs.julialang.org/dev/getting-started/#Getting-Started-with-Environments).